mrward/mrward.github.com/source/_posts/2014-11-16-InstallingPortableClassLibrariesForXamarinStudio.markdown

     C:\Program Files (x86)\Microsoft .NET Portable Library Reference Assemblies 4.6

-This PortableReferenceAssemblies.zip file contains three directories (4.0, 4.5 and 4.6) which need to be extracted and copied into the directory:
+This PortableReferenceAssemblies.zip file contains three directories (4.0, 4.5 and 4.6) which need to be extracted and copied into the PCLs directory:

      C:\Program Files (x86)\Reference Assemblies\Microsoft\Framework\.NETPortable